MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-guest-lifecycle-new-project.md

 For more information, see [Onboard external users with entitlement management](../entitlement-management-onboard-external-user.md)

-#### Providing onboarding access to business partners and external users
+#### Provide onboarding access to business partners and external users
 With entitlement management, you can define a policy that allows users from organizations you specify to be able to self-service an access package.
 That policy includes whether approval is required, whether access reviews are required, and an expiration date for the access.

 For more information, see [Govern access for external users in entitlement management](../entitlement-management-external-users.md)